annadotconnor/osticket-setup/README.md

 <img src="https://i.imgur.com/IS3ZO03.png">
 </p>
 <p>
-You can name your admin as you wish, but we are basically creating one admin that has full access.
-Click Add Role at the bottom once you've named your admin.
+You can name your agent as you wish, but we are basically creating one agent that has full access.
+Click Add Role at the bottom once you've named your agent.
 </p>
 <br><br>